Cathy Benedict, Ed.D

 • Using Kliebards humanist curriculum perspective how would neo-Marxism and critical race theory complicate that.

-One week we addressed what it means to queer the curriculum and our pedagogues.
-We focused on theatre, movies, spaces in school and DISCO! (thank you to Kellyn who is a EdD dance major!)
+One week we addressed what it means to queer the curriculum and our pedagogies.
+We focused on theatre, movies, spaces in school and DISCO! (thank you to Kellyn who is an EdD dance student)

 In the photos below, our CA, Nancy Tavárez, led a beautiful (and powerful) class helping us to think through Decolonization and Indigenous Epistemologies - every one of us LOVED this class